Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Results on gesture estimation

-Here, we present the performance of our approach for the 2D and 3D case.
-While our method is general and applicable to data of any order, these are the most popular cases and the ones for which the existing work, both in terms of software support and algorithm development, is done.
-We therefore focus our experiments on these two cases.
+For our approach, we used the same setting but replaced the 3D convolutions with our proposed block and used, for each layer, \(6 \times n_\text{input-channels}\) for the rank of the HO-CP convolution.
+The dataset was processed by batches of \(32\) sequences of RGB images, with a temporal resolution of \(18\) frames and a size of \(84 \times 84\).
+The loss is optimized by mini-batches of \(32\) samples using stochastic gradient descent, with a starting learning-rate of \(0.001\), decreased by a factor of \(10\) on plateau, a weight decay of \(1e^{-5}\) and momentum of \(0.9\).
+All optimization was done on \(2\) NVIDIA 1080Ti GPUs.

-\textbf{Results for 2D convolutional networks} We compared our method with a MobileNet-v2 with a comparable number of parameters, Table~\ref{tab:cifar}.
-Unsurprisingly, both approach yield similar results since, in the 2D case, the two networks architectures are similar.
-It is worth noting that our method has marginally less parameters than MobileNet-v2, for the same number of channels, even though that network is already optimized for efficiency. \textbf{Results for 3D convolutional networks} For the 3D case, we test our Higher-Order CP convolution with regular 3D convolution in a simple neural network architecture, in the same setting, in order to be able to compare them.
-Our approach is more computationally efficient and gets better performance, Table~\ref{tab:jester}.
+\textbf{Results for 3D convolutional networks} For the 3D case, we test our Higher-Order CP convolution with a regular 3D convolution in a simple neural network architecture, in the same setting, in order to be able to compare them.
+Our approach is more computationally efficient and gets better performance as shown in Table~\ref{tab:jester}.
 In particular, the basic version without skip connection and with RELU (emph{HO-CP ConvNet}) has \(1.7\) million less parameters in the convolutional layers compared to the regular 3D network, and yet, converges to better Top-1 and Top-5 accuracy.
 The version with skip-connection and PReLU (\emph{HO-CP ConvNet-S}) beats all approaches.